Mama Don't 'Low - May, 2023 Update

 Springfield OH 45502

-No Phone Calls, Please - Please don't call our house or call me on my cell phone unless you've already contacted me through this form or the Contact page and told me what you want to talk about.
+No Phone Calls, Please - Please don't call our house or call me on my cell phone unless you've already contacted me and told me what you want to talk about.
 That way I can be prepared to take your call, and we can be sure that we're respecting each other's time and priorities.
 Don't think this is silly; I've had readers with "emergencies" call me when I'm eating dinner, in bed, and even on stage.
 Even if I take the call at such times, I may not have the resources handy to answer your questions.

-Other folks have signed up to get information about dulcimers, say, and have unsubscribed angrily because the first issue they got included information about places I'm playing or songs I've written, and didn't have any dulcimers articles that issue.
+Other folks have signed up to get information about dulcimers, say, and have unsubscribed angrily because the first issue they got didn't have any dulcimer articles.
 But the next issue might be entirely different.
 Just warning you ahead of time.

 In other words, I'm inviting you to come along on a journey of music and discovery, with occasional side trips to focus on: